zarinplus/docs/README.md

 	{
 		"authority" : {
 			"type" : "string"
-			"description" : "Authority that you received on your success URL" },
+			"description" : "Authority key which you received from payment request" },
 		"wallet_id" : {
 		   "type" : "integer"
-		   "description": "The wallet_id for the currency that you have chosen" },
+		   "description": "The currency that you have chosen" },
 	}

 #### Good Response

 Well now, The payment is confirmed.
 It's time to waite for your transaction to be confirmed.
-If you send correct request then the response should be same thing like that, Please watch [Sample Codes](https://github.com/emtiyaz-app/samplecodes/tree/master/php/payment).
+If you send correct request then the response should be same thing like that.

 	{
     		"status": 200,
-    		"message": "Successful merchant - code 100"
+    		"message": "Successful merchant"
 	}

-### Cancel Transaction Via API
+### Cancel Transaction

-After the buyers make the payments request, we asked them to process the transaction they should cancel the payment transaction with their `{authorization token}` from their merchant account that will be sent from headers.
+Users can cancel the transaction.
+Our user authentication send via header request and user should confirm the payment transaction in-app.

 	{
 		"Authorization" : "Token 60bee87h72170f19eefb4d9d0a0fda20553ec85a"